danfuzz/samizdat/doc/language-guide/02-data.md

 the key representation, followed by an `:`, followed by the value representation.
 Mappings are separated with commas.

-Syntactically, keys are "terms", that is, simple values, collection literals, or parenthesized expressions.
+Syntactically, keys are "terms," that is, simple values, collection literals, or parenthesized expressions.
 As a short-hand, a string key with the same form as an identifier can be written without the quotes.